 1. What can I do during the First Week of Pregnancy?

-Even if you’re not sure you’re pregnant yet, you should quit drinking and smoking right now.
+Even if you’re not sure you’re pregnant yet, you should quit drinking and smoke right now.
 Yes, already.
 The sooner, the better.
 It’s time to kick that comfortable caffeine addiction, too, replacing all of the above with a balanced, healthy diet.

 2. When should I have my First Prenatal Visit?